therealemjy/eth-graphql/README.md

 ### Unnamed input arguments

-Unnamed input arguments are given a generated name within the GraphQL schema which follows the template: `argX`, where `X` represents the index of the argument within the function arguments.
+In the GraphQL schema, unnamed input arguments are assigned a generated name following the pattern: `argX`, where `X` represents the argument's position within the function arguments.

 e.g. ABI: